 1. Classic the grandiose, they know everything, it’s their way or the high way, these are the ones you are most likely to read about, self-centred, arrogant, full of charm, often having lots of supporters around them.

-3. The vulnerable narcissist, tend to be more emotionally sensitive to criticism than other narcissists, have a low self-esteem and can be depressed, someone who’s been abused by a narcissist can come across as a vulnerable narcissist, from learned behaviour to protect themselves, when they are actually struggling with CPTSD, and vulnerable narcissists often get misdiagnosed with BPD.
+3. The vulnerable narcissist tend to be more emotionally sensitive to criticism than other narcissists, have a low self-esteem and can be depressed.
+Someone who’s been abused by a narcissist can come across as a vulnerable narcissist from learned behaviour to protect themselves when they are actually struggling with CPTSD.
+Vulnerable narcissists often get misdiagnosed with BPD.
 Those with BPD or CPTSD can get misdiagnosed as a narcissist.

-The classic grandiose narcissist will most often be overt as they believe they are special and the world around them often agrees, the victim will most often be covert as they think they are special and don’t understand why the world around them doesn’t agree, malignant can be either, and all three can use overt or covert methods depending on their needs.
+The classic grandiose narcissist will most often be overt as they believe they are special and everyone around them often unwittingly agrees.
+The victim will most often be covert as they think they are special and don’t understand why those around them don’t agree.
+Malignant can be either, and all three can use overt or covert methods depending on their needs.

 3. Somatic, parade their body and looks and brag about their physical selves.
 Brags about their sexual conquests.
 They exploit their body’s to gain the attention of others that they crave so badly.

 4. Cerebral narcissist pretends to know it all, and they use all their knowledge, real or fake intellect.
 The maintenance of their body is a chore they can not be bothered with, so they use real of fake intelligence to get the attention they crave from those around them.

 Other potential types of researchers are looking into.